 A virtual router can also be used to extend the range of a weak wifi signal.
 My friends and I recently used this in a hotel where the wifi didn’t extend all the way across the room.
 I placed my laptop in a spot where it got a better signal, then connected our phones to my laptop’s virtual router.

 If you’re using Windows 10, you can follow the instructions in the video below.
-Windows 10 users do not need to use the Command Prompt to set up a VPN-protected wifi hotspot, as this features is now accessible directly from the Settings app.
+Windows 10 users do not need to use the Command Prompt to set up a VPN-protected wifi hotspot, as this feature is now accessible directly from the Settings app.

 For older versions of Windows, keep reading.